dib-lab/2020-paper-sourmash-gather/manuscript.md

 the algorithm itself.

-In Figure @fig:gather0, we show an example of this iterative classification of k-mers by matching genome for the mock metagenome from [@doi:10.1111/1462-2920.12086], which we term `podar mock` (see Table @tbl:genbank-cover, row 2).
+In Figure @fig:gather0, we show an example of this iterative classification of k-mers by matching GenBank genome for the mock metagenome from [@doi:10.1111/1462-2920.12086], which we term `podar mock` (see Table @tbl:genbank-cover, row 2).
 The matching genomes are provided in the order found by the greedy algorithm, i.e. by overlap with remaining k-mers in the metagenome.